jurgenwigg/py3S60/newcore/Doc/library/unittest.rst

 .. decorator:: expectedFailure

    Mark the test as an expected failure or error.
-If the test fails or errors in the test function itself (rather than in one of the :dfn:`test fixture` methods) then it will be considered a success.
+If the test fails or errors it will be considered a success.
 If the test passes, it will be considered a failure.

 .. exception:: SkipTest(reason)